AkashKobal/predictive-analytics/README.md

 6. **Selection of suitable software**
 7. **Prediction of the required output for given problems**

-## Getting Started
-To get started with the course, please refer to the following resources:
-- [Course Materials](#): Access course materials such as lectures, slides, and exercises.
-- [Assignments](#): Find assignments to practice and reinforce your learning.
-- [Projects](#): Engage in hands-on projects to apply your skills in real-world scenarios.

 Feel free to contribute, ask questions, and engage with other learners to enhance your learning experience!